PLC Sydney’s Transition Class caters to students with mild to moderate intellectual disabilities.

 Established in 1994, the Transition Program is designed to develop academic skills, independent living skills and social skills for students whose primary presenting disability is mild or moderate intellectual disability such that they can make a successful transition to work from school and caters to individual needs.

-Students receive small group tuition to complete the BOSTES life-skills program.
+Students receive small group tuition to complete the NSW Education Standards Authority (NESA) Life Skills program.
 Student are fully involved in the life of the School.
 Some students attend mainstream classes.

 Our team of highly trained professionals delivers a unique learning environment where girls feel comfortable and are encouraged to develop their own unique talents and interests.

 Senior students are able to live in the Transition House for periods of four nights at a time.
 The house provides a natural learning environment that enables students to maximise independence, productivity and effective integration into the community.